Sayo Hayakawa: Nightwork

 Hayakawa's nightwork career began immediately after dropping out of high school, when she began working at a Nakasu, Fukuoka hostess bar where she instantly became the top hostess.
 At the age of 18, she was headhunted as mama by another hostess bar in Nakasu, becoming a mama even though she was a minor, and leading the bar to astonishing financial success.
 She was in Nakasu until she moved to Tokyo at the age of 21.

 After moving to Tokyo, Hayakawa began working at a high-class Roppongi hostess club, Piano, and rose to the club's second-ranked hostess within two months.
 She then moved to Ginza and was hired by a newly opened high-class hostess club, Bisser, at the age of 22, where her colleagues were like "future actresses" and "girls whose faces could often be seen on magazines" and the customers were the likes of overly-wealthy businessmen, overly-wealthy professional criminals, and so on.
 The club, Bisser, did not publicize performance data of hostesses, but she could have been one of the best at the club until she left Ginza and moved to Shinjuku at the age of 23.

 From 2005 to 2006, Hayakawa worked at two Kabukicho, Shinjuku hostess bars, Azian Club and Gentleman'z Club, and returned to Roppongi to work at R, where she met her future long-term partner, Ageha colleague Sayaka Araki.
 R was the last nightwork place for Hayakawa, who retired as a hostess at the age of 26.
 Sayaka Araki, in response to the retirement, was quoted as saying: "I feel it is a really, really great loss for the world of water trade".

 Personal life

 Hayakawa, along with the likes of Sayaka Araki, is a member of international charity organization H=and Project since 2009 when it was founded after the death of fellow Ageha model Sumire.
 She is an active member of the organization, constantly making donations to the charity.
 As of 2013, she is single and lives in Tokyo.

+In July 2014, she gave birth to her first child, a baby boy.
+Later in May 2018, she gave birth to her second child, a baby girl, and she become the single mother.